-- 1. Advertise vacant positions as early in the Spring Staffing process as possible. - 2.
+- 1. Advertise vacant positions as early in the Spring Staffing process as possible.
+Title I schools are able to advertise and hire their positions as early as possible.
+Similarly, schools with special education and hard to fill positions are also able to advertise and hire for those positions as early as possible. - 2.
 Maximize opportunities for regular employees who are displaced or transferring to apply for advertised positions (Phase 1). - 3.
-Ensure that employees who are displaced due to school closures, program changes, and funding reductions have secured placement in available positions elsewhere in the district prior to any outside hire. - 4.
-Prudently manage the displacement pool. - 5.
-Notify classified employees of reduction in force (RIF) by the end of April.
+Ensure that employees who are displaced due to school closures, program changes, and funding reductions have secured placement in available positions elsewhere in the district prior to any outside hire. - Prudently manage the displacement pool. - 5.
+Notify classified employees of reduction in force (RIF) by the end of April. - 6.
+SEA and SPS agree that hiring and retaining educators of color is a primary focus of the District's efforts to have work force equity under Board Policy No. 0030 Ensuring Educational and Racial Equity.